Maps Overview

 Connection Lines

 When the map is rendering your logged QSOs (for example, in the Logbook tab's map view), it draws great-circle arc lines between your station location and each contact's location.
+During an ongoing activation, the activation park is the single anchor for the self glyph, camera/recenter target, and logged-contact arcs; logged-contact markers use the same rich contact popup as Logbook markers, while spotter-only markers stay marker-only.

 Stacked List View